E2dgar/GabrielDavid_12_21072022/README.md

 ### Backend

-A backend is available <a href="https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard">here</a>
-Follow instructions to install it.
+A backend is available <a href="https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard">here </a>with all instructions to install and launch it.

 ### Frontend